 CPAs are admitted to the profession through their Provincial Institutes.
-These bodies are responsible for establishing and administering the qualification process, admission criteria and performance standards within their jurisdictions.
-The CPA Canada’s role – in concert with all provinces, territories – is to develop and maintain consistent, uniform standards for the profession's qualification process.
+These bodies are responsible for establishing and administering the qualification process, admission criteria, and performance standards within their jurisdictions.
+The CPA Canada’s role – in concert with all provinces, and territories – is to develop and maintain consistent, uniform standards for the profession's qualification process.
 These standards ensure the portability of the CPA’s designation across Canada and internationally through various mutual recognition agreements.

 CPA NEW BRUNSWICK CPD REQUIREMENT OVERVIEW

 |CPD Requirements||120 hours over a three-year rolling cycle (current year and prior two years), of which 60 hours must be verifiable.
 Each member must complete a minimum of 20 hours of CPD annually of which 10 hours must be verifiable.|

 |License Renewal Period||Renew your license by March 31st annually|

 |CPD Reporting Cycle||CPD reporting is based on the calendar year.
 CPD reporting for Alberta CPA is from January 1 to December 31 each year.|

 |Ethics Requirement||4 verifiable hours in the area of professional ethics in each three-year rolling cycle|